Saudi crown prince's investment forum draws back Westerners

 Most of the women at the conference, held at the exclusive Ritz Carlton Hotel, wore long-flowing robes, or abayas, over business suits, in line with local customs.
 But abayas are no longer required and several women opted to forgo them.
 Others wore colorful abayas, but no head scarves.
 Such a sight would have been unimaginable only a few years ago when nearly all women wore black abayas and headscarves in public, and often a face covering.

-On the opening night, guests attended a gala dinner with live music - also a product of recent reforms - in King Abdullah Economic City.
+On the opening night, guests attended a gala dinner with live music - also a product of recent reforms - in King Abdullah Financial District.
 The crown prince hopes to lure firms to open their regional offices there and attract much of the capital now concentrated in the neighboring United Arab Emirates, home to Dubai and Abu Dhabi.

 Saudi Arabia has told companies they have until the end of 2023 to establish regional offices in the kingdom or lose access to government contracts.
 The goal is to attract these companies and their employees, as well as their families, to live, spend and invest in Saudi Arabia, replacing the short fly-in trips from cities like Dubai that many consultants and others currently prefer over life in Riyadh, where Islamic law bans the sale of alcohol.